ircflagship2/pype/README.md

 environments at this point).
 It has very few dependencies, which are all available in python 2.6, so hopefully, you can just download it and run it as-is!

-It's recommended to alias pype, i.e. `alias pype='python PATH_TO/pype.py`, but you can just as well use `python pype.py 'my code'`.
+It's recommended to alias pype, i.e. `alias pype='python PATH_TO/pype`, but you can just as well use `python pype 'my code'`.

 **Install with pip**